Jake Fraley Player Props: Reds vs. Phillies

-The Cincinnati Reds and Jake Fraley, who went 0-for-1 last time out, battle Taijuan Walker and the Philadelphia Phillies at Great American Ball Park, Friday at 6:40 PM ET.
+The Cincinnati Reds and Jake Fraley, who went 1-for-4 with an RBI last time out, take on Aaron Nola and the Philadelphia Phillies at Great American Ball Park, Sunday at 1:40 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Phillies.
+He had a one-hit showing in his most recent game (1-for-4) against the Phillies.

 Jake Fraley Game Info & Props vs. the Phillies